aniketagnihotri/Indigo/README.md

 Visit the deployment of indigo at https://indigo04.herokuapp.com.
 The process will re-compile and execute if the dyno is asleep, which takes approx. three minutes.

 ### Note on Heroku
 Given the limitations of the free Heroku dyno that Indigo is currently hosted on, you may encounter a white page after several searches.
-Please note that this white page is temporary, as it is due to a shortage of RAM on the dyno; the shortage is resolved automatically via Garbage Collection and other memory-saving processes within five minutes.
+Please note that this white page is temporary, as it is due to a shortage of RAM on the dyno; the shortage is resolved automatically via Garbage Collection and other memory-saving processes within a few minutes.
+If you run into other issues, contact aniketagnihotri on GitHub or via email.

 ### Compilation
 To compile Indigo and run it locally, Java must be installed on your machine.
 Run